Date of Award:

 In the first paper, I show the perception of environmental movements in two case studies on water transfer projects.
 I argue how the movements have understood water projects as new water markets.
 The role of the States in two different political economies are so important regarding using of different means and mechanism to form new water markets through water transfer projects.
 In the second paper, I argue about reasons of forming environmental movements and illustrate how environmental opposition movements look like in these two different political economic systems.
 I show different means and mechanism that environmental movements used in different societies and argue the reasons these similarities and difference.
 In the last paper, I show how this Iranian environmental movement, as a social movement, cannot be entirely explained through the dominant western narrative of social movement stages and we need to attention to different political economies for developing of narrative of social movement’s stages.

 Hoominfar, Elham, "Environmental Social Movements: A Comparative Study Across Two Political Economies" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7752.

 Available for download on Thursday, May 01, 2025